cambridge-cares/TheWorldAvatar/JPS_VIRTUALSENSOR/README.md

 ./startup.sh
 ```
 in this folder to spin up pull docker images, spin up containers (using stack manager) and copy files into container volumes.

-Make sure you have access to the CMCL Docker registry.
-You can test your access by runing
-    ```console
-    docker login docker.cmclinnovations.com
-    ```
-If you are not already logged in then, when prompted, enter the username and password you were given.

 ## HTTP requests
 A number of examples are prepared in the `HTTP requests` folder.
 Note that you need to install the humao.rest-client extension in VS code to run these files.